What are the time limits to file a wage claim in California?

 Private Attorney General Act (Called "PAGA" claims) have a one year statute of limitations.
 This can be a little tricky because you also have to file a PAGA Notice with the State of California LWDA and also serve a copy on the employer.
 You have to wait 65 days from the date that you file the PAGA notice with the State before you file a PAGA lawsuit.

 An Attorney Can Help You Determine How Much You Are Owed

 It is always best to speak to an honest wage and hour attorney before pursuing a claim against your employer.
-Not only can an attorney calculate your losses (including interest and other wage violation penalties), he or she can also give you a legal perspective on your case and advise you of all of your options.
+Not only can an attorney calculate your losses (including interest and other wage violation penalties), he or she can also give you a legal perspective on your case and advise you on what to do next.

-Also, do your research.
-Order my free book, California Truck and Delivery Driver Wage Theft: The Ultimate Straight Talk Guide To Getting Your Hard Earned Wages Back.
+Research you case and order my FREE book, California Truck and Delivery Driver Wage Theft: The Ultimate Straight Talk Guide To Getting Your Hard Earned Wages Back.

 Disclaimer: Please understand these discussions and/or examples are not legal advice.
 All legal situations are different.
 This testimonial, endorsement and/or discussion does not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter, your particular case/ situation and/or this particular case/ situation.